Measles

 Measles virus infection causes a generalized immunosuppression marked by decreases in delayed-type hypersensitivity, interleukin (IL)-12 production, and antigen-specific lymphoproliferative responses that persist for weeks to months after the acute infection.
 Immunosuppression may predispose individuals to secondary opportunistic infections, [5] particularly bronchopneumonia, a major cause of measles-related mortality among younger children.

-In individuals with deficiencies in cellular immunity, measles virus causes a progressive and often fatal giant cell pneumonia.
+In patients with deficiencies in cellular immunity, measles virus can cause a progressive and often fatal giant cell pneumonia.
+[6]

 In immunocompetent individuals, wild-type measles virus infection induces an effective immune response, which clears the virus and results in lifelong immunity.
 [7]